-The SLSQ presents free noon-hour concerts and special events on the Stanford campus and the wider Palo Alto community.
+The SLSQ presents free noon-hour concerts and special events on the Stanford campus and the wider Bay Area community.
 Watch this space for schedules and information on upcoming concerts.

 Generous support from individuals makes the SLSQ's unique programs at Stanford possible.
 Please consider making a tax-deductible donation today so we can continue to offer the finest in training and opportunities to young musicians.

-- $50: Support the Azure Family Concert series which creates a welcoming environment for families with children and young adults on the autism spectrum.
+$150 Nurture the Azure Family Concert series which creates a welcoming environment for families with children and young adults on the Autism spectrum.

 $50 Support the SLSQ's ongoing efforts at making world class music accessible to all.